 You know how parents always say they don’t have a favorite child?
 Well, we’re nothing like that.
 New PicMonkey is totally, completely our favorite PicMonkey.
 We love all PicMonkeys, but New PicMonkey includes great bits of previous versions and adds features and functionality that will help you create some terrific designs for business and personal use.
-Let’s take a look at some of the things you can do with it.
+Let’s take a look at how to use PicMonkey.

 If you’re editing in our regular ole Old PicMonkey and you want to try New PicMonkey, click the little caret next to your name (you’re signed in, right?) in the upper -right corner of your screen, and click “Switch to New PicMonkey.”
 Or if you’re on the homepage, click the little caret next to the Beta button; upper-right corner.

 Click the Create new button to open an image in the editor.
 Once you’ve opened an image, take a trip to the left side of the workspace and see what you can do to it.
 As soon as you start working, PicMonkey stores the image in your own cloud-based Hub so you can access it from anywhere.